 Name of Person(s) carrying out risk

 assessment and their Position

 Principal Investigator / Supervisor

 (Person responsible for ensuring safety)

 Date of Assessment

 Location of work

 2. Detail the Process Involving the Use or Risk o the frequency and duration of the process, the m carrying it out - if necessary attach a written prod aterials to be handled and who will be

 Title of Process:

 Details:

-3. Does the Work Involve the Deliberate Use of a Named Biological Agent
+3. Does the Work Involve the Deliberate Use of Yes a Named Biological Agent

-Yes ☐ if yes proceed to section 4

-No ☐ if no proceed to section 5
+No □ if no proceed to section 5

-, ,

 4. Deliberate Use of a Named Biological Agent

 Name of Agent

 Type of Agent

 (bacteria, virus, etc.)

 Classification of Agent (1-4)

 If Class 1 proceed to Section 6